matchbox-sharing/csguide/gitbook/en/pl/howtolearn.md

   * [Javascripts]()
   * [Nodejs]()

-Unfortunately, in some of these language courses, the lecturer may not explain the how compiler and interpretor work, or how to use them to build your own toolchain, I am here seriously emphasize that __you HAVE TO set your own building environment__, it is very very __IMPORTANT__ in the sense that the language is a material of a product and the produce pipeline should be mastered as well if you are an engineer.
-If you are not able to do on your own after searching and struggling with it, you could email me(~~given the email here~~), I may create a video to explain how to do it.
+Unfortunately, in some of these language courses, the lecturer may not explain the how compiler and interpretor work, or how to use them to build your own toolchain, I am here seriously emphasize that __you HAVE TO set your own building environment__, it is very very __IMPORTANT__ in the sense that the language is a material of a product and the product pipeline should be mastered as well if you are an engineer.

 If you are interested in how the machine understand the project we write, you definitely should learn the course about compiler.
 ### Compiler
 The whole pipeline of programming language processing are well explained in the course [Stanford: Compilers](https://lagunita.stanford.edu/courses/Engineering/Compilers/Fall2014/about).
 If you have math problems with it, you could check [Stanford: Automata Theory](https://lagunita.stanford.edu/courses/course-v1:ComputerScience+Automata+SelfPaced/about) as prerequisite.
-If you think the compiler course is a piece of cake, you should definitely learn "Theory of computation(~~what it is? a book, a lecture?~~)".
+If you think the compiler course is a piece of cake, you should definitely learn [Theory of computation](https://ocw.mit.edu/courses/mathematics/18-404j-theory-of-computation-fall-2006/).

-### Programming philosophy (~~Since it is the basic, maybe it's better to put the section in the beginning of the article~~)
+### Programming philosophy
 Don't be scared about the the title written above.
 I will not say this topic is hard, not because it is not hard, I prefer to consider it as fundamental kernel.
 In my opinion, every software engineer should understand this topic in order to achieve more.
 First of all, the computer science is __NOT__ science, it is not like biology, physics, already there before human existence, we observe the world and analyze the phenomenon, reach conclusion as theory and apply them in engineer project.
 Computer science is a whole architecture designed and built by us human-being.
 The whole philosophy behind it is how we think and descibe the real world, representing in the virtual world.
 To learn programming philosophy is actually to learn how we think.

 That is why it is so fundamental, once you know that, you are able to learn other different subjects very systematically and fast.
 And here are some courses I strongly recommend.